The ESRS Skinny: What the European Sustainability Reporting Standards ...

 - Proxy statements

-Why such requirements, you ask?
+Why so many requirements, you ask?
 Well, the reports you file with the SEC are available to the public through the SEC’s EDGAR portal – more on that topic in a bit.
 These filings provide transparency and critical financial information so shareholders and the general investing public can make well-informed decisions.

 Likewise, the Exchange Act only requires filings like Form 8-K and reports related to corporate insiders – Form 144, amongst others – under certain circumstances.
-Therefore, your reporting and disclosure requirements could very well change from year-to-year or even quarter-to-quarter.
+Therefore, your reporting and disclosure requirements could very well change from year-to-year, maybe even quarter-to-quarter.
 That’s why it’s so important to have either sufficient in-house expertise on SEC reporting requirements or a reliable third party to work with on an ongoing basis.

 SEC Filings You Need to Know